The Actors Conservatory Collaboration

-Artists Repertory Theatre and Portland Actors Conservatory (PAC) are collaborating in an educational relationship to foster professional standards in the Conservatory’s academic curriculum, to serve the greater Portland community by allowing students to work alongside seasoned professionals and to hone their craft at the highest professional level.
+Artists Repertory Theatre and The Actors Conservatory (PAC) are collaborating in an educational relationship to foster professional standards in the Conservatory’s academic curriculum, to serve the greater Portland community by allowing students to work alongside seasoned professionals and to hone their craft at the highest professional level.

 TAC students will have the opportunity to work alongside seasoned theatre professionals and the Residents Artists Company at Artists Repertory Theatre in the following ways:

 - In their second year of training, up to 6 students may be cast in supportive or ensemble roles in Artist Repertory Theatre’s season of plays.
 This represents an experience in professional auditioning, casting, rehearsal, and performance, while fulfilling one of the Advanced Acting Rehearsal and Performance Requirements in the second-year program.

-- PAC Students may also have the opportunity to fulfill their second-year hours by participating in LORT LAB — an intensive 3-5-week immersion in the professional rehearsal process.
+- TAC Students may also have the opportunity to fulfill their second-year hours by participating in LORT LAB — an intensive 3-5-week immersion in the professional rehearsal process.
 Under the guidance of the production’s director, students will engage in research and dramaturgy practices, observe professional standards in all aspects of production, and be mentored by members of the cast, and/or the production and design team.

 - Additional opportunities to fulfill requirements for Technical Practicum and Theatre Management Practicum will be afforded as students — under the supervision of Artists Repertory Theatre’s professional audience services team and stage management team — learn and carry out the myriad functions necessary in the production of professional theatre.

 The Shared Vision

-Collaboration between Artists Repertory Theatre and Portland Actors Conservatory is compelling and rewarding in multiple dimensions, and represents benefits to both organizations as well as the broader community.
+Collaboration between Artists Repertory Theatre and The Actors Conservatory is compelling and rewarding in multiple dimensions, and represents benefits to both organizations as well as the broader community.
 Both organizations share a vision for:

 - Producing engaging, challenging, and impactful theatre experiences – for artists and audiences alike.